-One of those impossibly tiny shops specializing in a little bit of this and that, Top Hat, on the Lower East Side, stands out because each of its choices is surprising and delightful.
+One of those impossibly tiny NYC shops specializing in a little bit of this and that, Top Hat, on the Lower East Side stands out because each of its choices is surprising and delightful.

-Top Hat is the public face of Nina Allen’s wholesale company Sweet Bella, which is the exclusive U.S. distributor for a far-ranging group of finds, such as the original Japanese rice paper tape, brushes made by Berlin’s Institute for the Blind, pushpins and paperclips by Milan's Mondial Lus, and Japanese balloon lamps.
+Top Hat is the public face of Nina Allen’s wholesale company, Sweet Bella, which is the exclusive US distributor for a far-ranging group of finds, such as the Ercol stacking chair, Maison Martin Margiela wall murals and other accessories, MT Masking Tape (the original Japanese rice paper tape), brushes made by Berlin’s Institute for the Blind, and Japanese balloon lamps.

-Above: A sign made from scrap wood marks the shop at 245 Broome Street, between Orchard and Ludlow.
+Above: A sign made from scrap wood marks the shop at 245 Broome Street, between Orchard and Ludlow Streets.

-Above: In the window: minimalist rocking horses of ash and stainless steel by Germany company Sirch.
+Above: In the window, minimalist rocking horses of ash and stainless steel by German company Sirch.